 Westport Second-Degree Assault Lawyer

-A second-degree assault arrest in Westport, Connecticut is a felony charge that can have a long-lasting impact on your professional and personal reputations.
+A second-degree assault arrest in Connecticut is a felony charge that can have a long-lasting impact on your professional and personal reputations.
 A Westport second-degree assault lawyer can work with you and your family to help ensure that all the facts are investigated fully and presented fairly to the court and prosecutors.
-If you have been charged with assault, get in touch with a skilled assault lawyer who can help you obtain the best possible outcome.
+If you have been charged with assault, get in touch with a skilled assault attorney who can help you obtain the best possible outcome.

 When Does Domestic Violence become Second-Degree Assault?